solutionforest/filament-tab-plugin/README.md

 #### Create Your Own Tab Container

-In addition to using the `TabContainer` component, you can create your own custom tab layout components by extending the `TabLayoutComponent` class or using the `php artisan tab-layout:component` command.
+In addition to using the `LivewireContainer` component, you can create your own custom tab layout components by extending the `TabLayoutComponent` class or using the `php artisan tab-layout:component` command.

 For example, the following PHP code defines a FilamentInfoWidget class that extends TabLayoutComponent and specifies a `ComponentTabComponent` as the tab component to use.
 The **getData** method can be used to populate the component with data.
 ```php